-Tucked in Maine’s western mountains, Carrabassett Valley is home to the state’s largest ski resort, Sugarloaf Mountain Resort, and only about 780 year-round residents.
-While the valley’s snowy winters draw skiers, they’re also luring a growing number of fat bikers.
+Tucked in Maine’s western mountains, Carrabassett Valley is home to the state’s largest ski resort, Sugarloaf Mountain Resort.
+With only about 780 year-round residents the valley’s snowy winters draw skiers and a growing number of fat bikers.

 Maine Huts & Trails

 Stretching more than 80 miles, the Maine Huts & Trails system allows you to take a hut-to-hut bike tour in winter.
 You’ll enjoy great cuisine and comfortable accommodations at the huts.
 Bike while your luggage is transported.
 If you’re new to fat biking or you want to take it easy, follow the groomed Narrow Gauge Pathway between Poplar Hut and Stratton Brook Hut.
 For a bigger challenge, experienced riders can take singletrack and double track trails north to Grand Falls Hut.

 Sugarloaf Outdoor Center

 While Sugarloaf is best known as an alpine ski resort, the Sugarloaf Outdoor Center now offers fat biking seven days a week on select trails at its Nordic center.
 Located just minutes from the ski resort, the Nordic center has groomed, picturesque trails that wind through the woods.

 Located in the heart of Maine’s Rangeley Lakes region, the town of Rangely serves as a base camp for exploring six major lakes and hundreds of smaller ones.
 Winter brings high-altitude snow for excellent fat biking on groomed trails.

 Hugging Saddleback Lake, the Rangeley Lakes Trails Center offers about 30 miles of Nordic trail that are accessible to fat biking in winter.
 Great for beginners, these looping paths are well groomed, including some sections of singletrack.